 Q: How do I know if my disability rating is permanent?

 Take a look at the decision letter VA sent you when granting benefits (your Rating Decision).
-On some Rating Decisions there is a Permanent and Total box that will be checked if your 100% disability is permanent.
-On others, there may be language like “Eligibility to dependents Chapter 35 DEA / CHAMPVA are established” or “No future exams are scheduled” – both of which indicate permanence.
+On some Rating Decisions, there is a Permanent and Total box that will be checked if your 100% disability is permanent.
+On others, there may be a language like “Eligibility to dependents Chapter 35 DEA / CHAMPVA are established” or “No future exams are scheduled” – both of which indicate permanence.
 The exact language may vary with different VA regional offices.

 If, however, the letter says that future exams are scheduled, then your total disability ratings is considered temporary by VA.